jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >     - Review previous projects
 >     - Others (Web, Bookshop)
 >
-> »Inspiration« is a title based on the »same-things-mentioned«-principle, so I had a look at
+> “Inspiration” is a title based on the “same-things-mentioned”-principle, so I had a look at
 > the underlying data.
-They all were about inspiration – but they
+They all were about inspiration—but they
 > had another commonality: All inspiration techniques used
 > other, existing designs, often ones that were created by the
 > same person or even for the same project (It would have been
 > possible that people take a walk or have frequent brainstormings or take drugs to get new
 > ideas etc.).
-The insight I came up with was: »I use  existing designs for inspiration«
+The insight I came up with was: “I use  existing designs for inspiration”

 #### (Re) Move data to other groups

-When improving your structure, it might be necessary to remove pieces of data from groups, either moving the data to a temporary »misc« group or to another, more suitable group.
+When improving your structure, it might be necessary to remove pieces of data from groups, either moving the data to a temporary “misc” group or to another, more suitable group.

 While we want to make use of the data we have, it is most